shidhincr/shidhincr.github.com/source/_posts/2014-02-11-mastering-the-scope-of-a-directive-in-angularjs.markdown

 [AngularJS directives: Isolated scope prefixes ](http://umur.io/AngularJS-directives-using-isolated-scope-with-attributes/) .
 This one explains the *Isolated scope*  and it's properties neatly.

 That's it !
-I really didn't think that this post is going to be this much longer.
-That's because, I didn't want to miss any points when I complete this article.
+This post became much longer than I expected.
+That's because, I wanted to include everything I know in this article.
 I hope everyone enjoyed reading this.
 I would've made any errors / personal opinions; but I really want you guys to correct me where I am wrong –– comment box is made just for that.
 Thanks everyone !!

 <u>**Further Read :**</u>